AdrianGundersen/Physics_projects/Project4/README.md

 ```

 ### Using JSON config files
 The executables in the `apps/` folder read parameters from JSON config files located in the `configs/` folder.
 You can create your own config files by copying and modifying the existing templates.
+The argument `use_Trange` tells the program to run for a single temeprature of not.

 **Example**
 ```json